behrouzRajaei/truck_signs_api/README.md

 # 7. API Endpoints

-The base Address is: URL:8020/api/
+- The base Address is: URL:8020/api/
-For show the Category List: URL:8020/api/categories/ For show the Product List: URL:8020/api/products/
+- For show the Category List: URL:8020/api/categories/
+- For show the Product List: URL:8020/api/products/
-For show the Comments: URL:8020/api/comments/
+- For show the Comments: URL:8020/api/comments/
+- For show the lettering-item-categories: URL:8020/api/lettering-item-categories/

 # 8. Contributing